ChrisWhealy/DistributedSystemNotes/Lecture 23.md

 ## Discovering Who Invented Vector Clocks

-It is not clear who first invented vector clocks, and in many respects, attribution of this concept to a single person or groups will not change much, but it is interesting to trace the development of this idea.
+It is not clear who first invented vector clocks, and in many respects, attribution of this concept to a single person or group is not of much consequence; however, it is interesting to trace the development of this idea.

 Firstly, we can place a lower bound on the date by referring to the first paper to treat distributed systems as a science.
 This paper was written by Leslie Lamport in 1978 and was called [Time, Clocks and the Ordering of Events in Distributed Systems](./papers/TCOEDS.pdf).
-In it, the concept of *"happens before"* relation was properly defined as was the notion of a Logical or Lamport Clock.
+In it, the concept of the *"happens before"* relation was properly defined as was the notion of a Logical or Lamport Clock.

 A couple of interesting things to notice about the space-time diagrams (now known as "Lamport Diagrams") shown in this paper are:

-1. Stylistically, they bear a passing resemblance to Feynman Diagrams (maybe there is an influence from physics because the final section of this paper on physical clocks seems only to make sense to physicists)
+1. Stylistically, they bear a passing resemblance to Feynman Diagrams (maybe there is an influence from physics because the final section of this paper on physical clocks seems only to make sense to physicists; and even then, that proposition is not entirely sound...)
 1. He has time going upwards; which does tend to make them harder to read

 Later, these diagrams have been drawn to show time going left, right or down.
 Lamport however, is one of the few people to draw these diagrams with time going up.